isomerpages/aic-yearbook/_towards-healthier-sg/Understanding Seniors' Needs.md

 ## Preventive Health Visits
 Developed by AIC’s Silver Generation Office (SGO), Preventive Health Visits are engagements with ageing residents to nudge behavioural change towards preventive healthcare.
-The initiative seeks to understand what matters to seniors, and through a network of volunteers, connect seniors to the wider healthcare and community support system.
+The initiative seeks to understand what matters to seniors, and through a network of volunteers known as Silver Generation Ambassadors (SGAs), connect seniors to the wider healthcare and community support system.

 ![](/images/preventive-health-visits.jpeg)